 \subsubsection{Correlated Instrumental Noise}

 In developing our transit detection and photometric noise model, we only explicitly model two types of noise in our simulations: photon noise from the source, neighboring stars, and background flux, and Gaussian noise from each non-destructive read (see section \ref{sec:simdata}).
-However, the actual GBTDS light curves will have some amount of correlated noise, which we define here as any noise source which prevents the transit $S/N$ from increasing as quickly as $ S/N_{\rm exp} \propto n_p^{1/2}$, where $n_p \approx n_{\rm tran}\times (t_{\rm dur}/\Delta t)$ is the number of photometric data points collected in transit.
+However, the actual GBTDS light curves will have some amount of correlated noise, which we define here as any noise source which prevents the transit $S/N$ from increasing as quickly as $ S/N_{\rm exp} \propto n_p^{1/2}$ in the light curve, where $n_p \approx n_{\rm tran}\times (t_{\rm dur}/\Delta t)$ is the number of photometric data points collected in transit.
 Sources of such noise may be astrophysical or instrumental.
 Causes for the latter may be imperfections in the hardware (e.g., detector non-linearities, intra- and inter-pixel sensitivity variations, pointing uncertainties) or the photometry and transit search pipeline (e.g., poor detrending or removal of ensemble noise).
 Such limitations are difficult to predict at this stage due to ongoing development of the Roman analysis software and detector characterization.

 We can place a conservative limit on the impact of correlated detector noise by imposing a strict transit depth limit for all planet detections.
 The choice of limit is somewhat arbitrary, but a reasonable upper-bound may be the impact of detector non-linearities. \cite{mosby2020} characterized these limits for a group of candidate WFI arrays, finding that for the median pixel, the maximum deviation of a single read frame from an arbitrary non-linear correction was 1.5 ppt.
+It is unclear the degree to which this effect should be correlated with nearby pixels, so we take a conservative approach and assume that this limit applies per light curve, and represents the smallest amplitude at which a noisy signal can be recovered.
 Imposing this limit as our criterion for a minimum detectable transit depth across all sources results in a yield decrease of $\gtrsim$30\% for small planets, but the impact is much smaller for sub-Saturns, and nearly imperceptible for Jupiters (see Table \ref{tab:correlated}).
 For completeness we also consider minimum detectable transit depths ranging from 1.0 ppt to 0.1 ppt.